syncfusion-content/windowsforms-docs/WindowsForms/SfComboBox/Watermark.md

 ---
 layout: post
-title: Watermark | SfComboBox | Syncfusion
+title: Watermark appearance | SfComboBox | windowsforms/Syncfusion
-description: This section explains about the Watermark support in SfComboBox.
+description: This section explains about how the Watermarks works in SfComboBox drop-down container for syncfusion windowsforms
 platform: windowsforms
 control: SfComboBox
 documentation: ug